Justin Rutledge: Man Descending (2008)

 Rutledge's third album, Man Descending, was released on April 8, 2008, through Six Shooter Records.
 The record is named after a 1982 collection of short stories by Guy Vanderhaeghe, also called Man Descending.
 Rutledge was inspired by a line from Vanderhaeghe's book, "A man descending is propelled by inertia; the only initiative left him is whether or not he decides to enjoy the passing scene."
 He says of the line, "It really resonated with me.
 As I continued to read the stories, I realized that all these characters in the book were dealing with the same kind of static or inertia in their lives.
 I kind of took little threads and wove them into songs".

 The album features guest performances by Ron Sexsmith, Jenn Grant, Catherine MacLellan, Hawksley Workman, Melissa McClelland, Joey Wright, and Jim Bryson.

 Man Descending was longlisted for the Polaris Music Prize.
 Other praise for the album in 2008 included the No. 5 spot on Exclaim!s Wood, Wires & Whiskey top 10 and a nomination for Contemporary Album of the Year at the Canadian Folk Music Awards.

 According to an interview, "Compared to 2006's The Devil on a Bench in Stanley Park, Rutledge feels Man Descending is a much more patient, intimate and mature album, despite recording it in just three days".

 The songs "Alberta Breeze" and "San Sebastian" were written for In the Fall, the album that Rutledge scrapped in 2006, and were rerecorded for Man Descending.

 In 2009, Rutledge took part in an interactive documentary series called City Sonic.
 The series, which featured 20 Toronto artists, had him reflecting on his time performing at the Cameron House.

 The Early Widows (2010)

 The Early Widows is Rutledge's fourth album, released May 4, 2010, on Six Shooter Records.
 Rutledge wrote several songs with a single character in mind from author Michael Ondaatje's novel Divisadero after collaborating with Ondaatje on a theatrical adaptation of the novel.
 Ondaatje also co-wrote several of the songs, receiving official credit for the single "Be a Man".

 The album was produced by Canadian singer-songwriter Hawksley Workman (also credited as a musician on the album) and also features Canadian singer-songwriter Oh Susanna and an additional co-writer credit to Nashville singer-songwriter Darrell Scott.

 Valleyheart and subsequent albums (2013–present)

 Valleyheart is Rutledge's fifth album, released February 2013 on his new label, Outside Music.
-The artist has since released a further four studio albums: Daredevil (2014), East (2016), Passages (2019), and Islands (2021).
+The artist has since released further albums, including Daredevil (2014), East (2016), Passages (2019), Islands (2021), and Something Easy (2023).

+In 2022, he appeared as a guest musician on Artefact, the debut album by the Canadian rock band Clever Hopes.